anoopsarkar/nlp-class/hw2.md

 In this homework we will be exploring the task of finding a suitable substitution for a target word in a sentence.
 For example, in the following set of sentences the word **dry** can be replaced with different words provided in the second column.
-Either `dull`, or `teetotal` or `parched` can be suitable replacements for the word **dry** depending on the context.
+Either `dull` or `teetotal` or `parched` can be suitable replacements for the word **dry** depending on the context.